tldr-pages/tldr/pages/common/zsh.md

 # zsh

 > Z SHell, a Bash-compatible command-line interpreter.
-> See also `histexpand` for history expansion.
+> See also: `bash`, `histexpand` (history expansion).
 > More information: <https://www.zsh.org>.

 - Start an interactive shell session:

 `zsh`

-- Execute a command and then exit:
+- Execute specific [c]ommands:

-`zsh -c "{{command}}"`
+`zsh -c "{{echo 'zsh is executed'}}"`

-- Execute a script:
+- Execute a specific script:

 `zsh {{path/to/script.zsh}}`

+- Check a specific script for syntax errors:

+`zsh --no-exec {{path/to/script.zsh}}`

-- Execute a script, printing each command before executing it:
+- Execute a specific script while printing each command before executing it:

 `zsh --xtrace {{path/to/script.zsh}}`

-- Start an interactive shell session in verbose mode, printing each command before executing it:
+- Start an interactive shell session in verbose mode while printing each command before executing it:

 `zsh --verbose`